 “Rebecca taught Mindful Recovery Practices (MRP) for stress reduction and relapse prevention in my Outpatient program.
 I was a chronic relapser with alcohol and pot, and also have pain and anxiety.
 Learning MRP and doing the practices on my own has helped me calm down, and handle pain and reactions to stress better.
 I’m clean and sober now almost a year.”

 Improvement with eating issues and anxiety

-“I learned about Becca’s Mindful Alexander Technique Mindful Eating class from her website.
+“I learned about Rebecca’s Mindful Alexander Technique Mindful Eating class from her website.
 I was looking for a Mindfulness practice for issues with anxiety and stress-related eating.
-Becca’s class focused on easy practices I do on my own to reduce stress and become more aware of my eating patterns.
+Rebecca’s class focused on easy practices I do on my own to reduce stress and become more aware of my eating patterns.
 The self-directed practices have helped me feel less anxious and change some long-time eating habits, especially eating fast and on the run.
 I can eat more slowly and consciously, and notice when I am actually full and stop eating.
 I could not do that before.”